You can’t eat the grass.

 Replace Lawn with Edible Garden Plants

-Growing your own food is not only a great way to save money, it’s also environmentally responsible—bringing more plants to life… reducing the fuel (fossil) expended to acquire fuel (food)—and very rewarding.1)https://gardensall.com/are-you-a-locavore/
+Growing your own food is not only a great way to save money, it’s also a healthy activity with so many benefits, including the freshest food on the planet!1)https://www.gardensall.com/a-natural-remedy-for-depression-gardening-can-make-you-happier/

 One of the best ways to begin replacing lawn with an edible garden is a little at a time.